1996 California Proposition 218: Liberal Interpretation Constitutional Command

-Section 5 of Proposition 218 contains a liberal interpretation provision constitutionally commanding that its provisions be "liberally construed to effectuate its purposes of limiting local government revenue and enhancing taxpayer consent."
-The liberal interpretation constitutional command is legally binding on all California courts (including the California Supreme Court) and judges, the California Legislature, government agencies, and government officials and employees in their interpretation and application of Proposition 218.
-The liberal interpretation constitutional command has positively affected the outcome of numerous Proposition 218 lawsuits when it has been properly applied by the courts as intended.
+Section 5 of Proposition 218 contains a constitutional command that its provisions be "liberally construed to effectuate its purposes of limiting local government revenue and enhancing taxpayer consent."
+The liberal interpretation constitutional command is legally binding on all California courts and judges, the California Legislature, government agencies, and government officials and employees in their interpretation and application of Proposition 218.

+The liberal interpretation constitutional command has positively affected the outcome of numerous Proposition 218 lawsuits when it has been properly applied by the courts as intended by the voters.

-The importance and significance of the liberal interpretation constitutional command under Proposition 218 can be traced to prior adverse judicial interpretations of Proposition 13 strictly construing important provisions of that initiative measure to limit their application to local governments.
+The importance and significance of the liberal interpretation constitutional command under Proposition 218 can be traced to prior adverse judicial interpretations of Proposition 13 that strictly construed important protections under that initiative measure to limit their application.
 In two leading cases in 1982, the California Supreme Court, headed by controversial Chief Justice Rose Bird, formulated and applied a special rule of interpretation applicable only to Proposition 13 that strictly construed the circumstances in which local governments must get two-thirds voter approval to approve local tax increases.
-This special rule of interpretation was not consistent with the usual interpretation of initiative measures, and has not been applied by the California Supreme Court in circumstances other than Proposition 13 where a supermajority vote is required in an initiative measure.
+This special rule of interpretation was not consistent with the usual interpretation of initiative measures, and has not been applied by California courts in circumstances other than Proposition 13 where a supermajority vote is required.

 As a result of the two-thirds voter approval requirement for local taxes under Proposition 13 being strictly construed, local governments in California were able to impose many local tax increases with either simple majority voter approval or no voter approval at all.
 The resulting adverse impacts frustrated the effective tax relief provisions of Proposition 13 to the significant detriment of California taxpayers, especially homeowners.
 The special strict construction rule of interpretation also provided a legal basis for California courts to significantly limit the circumstances in which nontax levies such as special assessments, fees, and charges were special taxes subject to two-thirds voter approval under Proposition 13.